rmccrear/codex-lv3-may-2025/week8/function-practice/vitest-project-guide.md

 What about decimal numbers?
 Let's test that:

+Plan: verify `add` handles decimals cleanly by checking `add(3.14, 2.86)` produces the precise total you expect.

 ```javascript
 it('should add decimal numbers', () => {
   const result = add(3.14, 2.86);